 Proper training courses are several hundred pounds at least (recommended ones here), but if you're a marathon old-hand or a gym-bod you could entice some clients without.
 Pick up part-time work in a gym to find clients.

 You can buy a stall for around £100 - £150 (from somewhere like this).
-Make sure you comply with all health and safety regulations and get a license from your local council if you're selling alcohol, hot food between 11pm and 5am or food from a stall or van on the street.
+Make sure you comply with all health and safety regulations and get a license from your local council if you're selling alcohol, hot food between 11pm and 5am and/or food from a stall/van on the street.

 Supply the midnight masses and charge a premium on booze, and snacks delivered after pub closing time.
 You'll need a personal license to sell alcohol, which costs £37 - get it online from your local council.

 Start this business with no overheads by using clients' cleaning products.
-Pay for Disclosure and Barring Service Checks (£26 each) for yourself and any other members of staff to reassure new customers once you get some money coming in.
+Pay for Disclosure and Barring Service Checks (£26 each) for yourself and any other members of staff to reassure new customers, once you have some money coming in.
 With these top tips, starting a cleaning company is the easiest way to change a chore into a business.

-Target small businesses at networking events and with flyers to user-test their new products or websites.
+Target small businesses at networking events; bring flyers to user-test their new products or websites.
 Then place free ads on Gumtree to find participants and skim a fee off their hourly pay.
 More info here on conducting focus groups.

 Call around all local business and clubs and say you'll find them someone to hand out flyers for a £3 charge (on top of their hourly rate).
 Then find students in need of work on Gumtree.